Skip to content

 What’s Next

-• terraform-aws-queue - SQS + DLQ setup
+• Queues — SQS + DLQ patterns (currently inline in each project)

 The goal: Every common AWS pattern becomes a 5-line module call.